hegdedarsh/student_enrollment/readme.md

 ### Things to do

-- Create the ECR repo path to the one created by you in the buildspec.yml
+- Create the ECR repo and provide the path to the one created by you in the buildspec.yml

 ## Running Application as Docker Image on Local Machine